 I'd like to start today by just getting to know you a little.
 For example, it would be helpful to know more about your home life, who you live with and how you spend your time.
+Note that, if you are a legal guardian/representative or caregiver, we will refer to the participant as "your child" throughout.
 Household and Family Context

-- 1. Could you tell me a little about your home life? - a.
+- 37. Could you tell me a little about your home life? - a.
 Where is your home located?
 (How far away from the clinic is it?) - b.
 How long have you lived there? - c.
 Who are all the people you live with? - i.
-Does the participant live with you or elsewhere? - 2.
+Does the participant live with you or elsewhere? - 38.
 What kind of work or activities do you do? - a.
 What does your day-to-day schedule look like? - b.
 If working, how long have you been working in this job? - c.
 What social groups are you involved in?